inductiva/inductiva/tutorials/pdes/heat-4-neurosolver.md

 - the challenges in computation and algorithm architecture caused by evermore realistic and refined systems of interest.

-We at Inductiva are precisely learning to understand how Machine Learning can be used to expand our knowledge of Partial Differential Equations to realms never computed before.

-Stay tuned for new material!

-🔥🔥🔥 Fire out 🔥🔥🔥

 ## References & Remarks